cserl-iitb/bootcamp2022/application_software/week2/README.md

 More video lectures on [Locking](https://youtu.be/EBevKfTDXUI) and [Condition Variables](https://youtu.be/rMpOfbaP2PQ)

 To design a thread pool, you must first create multiple threads.
-Next, you will need a shared buffer or queue to place the accepted clients in.
+Next, you will need a shared buffer or queue to store the accepted client file descriptors.
 You can use a large array or a C++  [queue](https://www.cplusplus.com/reference/queue/queue/) or any such data structure for this purpose.
-The main server thread and the worker threads must use locks to access this buffer without race conditions.
+The main server thread and the worker threads must use locks to access this queue without race conditions.
 Next, the main server thread and worker threads will use condition variables to signal each other when clients are added or removed from the queue.
 Carefully study the various functions available to correctly use locks and condition variables from this [introduction to Pthread API](https://pages.cs.wisc.edu/~remzi/OSTEP/threads-api.pdf)

-After you make these changes, your server will be able to handle multiple clients concurrently as before.
+After you make these changes, your server will be able to handle multiple clients concurrently as before, but without having to create a new thread for every client.
 Start your server in one terminal.
 Open separate terminals to start several different clients, and check that all of them can correctly communicate with the echo server.
 You can also print out some debug output to check that clients are correctly being assigned to worker threads, and that the worker thread is serving another client after the first client terminates.

 # Submission
 Push your echo client and multi-threaded echo server client developed this week into your GitHub repository for the bootcamp.